kitttn/temptest/Quick-Start-Guide.md

 --------------------------------------------------------------

 ###Step 3.
 Build the firmware images
-Follow the steps below to build the firmware for APB1 and APB2 bridges on the BDB.
-Look at the picture of the BDB above to see where those bridges are on the board.
+Follow the steps below to build the firmware for the SVC, as well as the APB1 and APB2 bridges on the BDB.
+Look at the picture of the BDB above to see where those are on the board.

 * `cd $HOME/nuttx`
 * `./build_ara_image.sh ara bridge/es2-debug-apbridgea`
 * `./build_ara_image.sh ara bridge/es2-debug-generic`
+* `./build_ara_image.sh ara svc/bdb2a`

 The resulting binary image files are here:
 APB1:  `$HOME/nuttx/build/ara-bridge-es2-debug-apbridgea/image/nuttx.bin`
 APB2:  `$HOME/nuttx/build/ara-bridge-es2-debug-generic/image/nuttx.bin`

-Although the SVC may have been loaded with firmware prior to shipping the BDB, you'll want to build the latest version:

-* `cd $HOME/nuttx`
-* `./build_ara_image.sh ara svc/bdb2a`

-The resulting ELF file for the SVC will be generated here:
+The SVC ELF image is here:
-`$HOME/nuttx/build/ara-svc-bdb2a/images/nuttx`
+SVC:   `$HOME/nuttx/build/ara-svc-bdb2a/images/nuttx`

 For more about the firmware build process, see [building the code](Building-the-Code).